Spin wave interactions in the pyrochlore Heisenberg antiferromagnet with Dzyaloshinskii-Moriya interactions: Summary and discussion

-The all-in-all-out phase of the pyrochlore lattice is a very suitable platform for probing the effect of spin wave interactions.
-It is a non-collinear ground state, close in parameter and energy space to a macroscopically degenerate ground state manifold of a geometrically frustrated system.
-In this preliminary analysis of the effect of spin wave interactions in this phase we have shown that the stability of the phase can be jeopardized below some strength of the DMI.
-Also, the application of a magnetic field generically increases a tendency towards destabilisation of the phase.
-The nature of that phase itself cannot be gauged from our analysis but for our parameter values it is far from the field dominated ordered phases.
-In this study we have not addressed the issue of the fate of the topological nature of the band structures with the AIAO phase, which might require non-perturbative techniques close to topological degeneracies as discussed in the text.
+In this study we have also not addressed the issue of the fate of the topological nature of the band structures with the AIAO phase, which might require non-perturbative techniques close to topological degeneracies as mentioned in the text.
 However, the significant spectral renormalisation we report especially along high symmetry directions in the Brillouin zone means that the estimation of the phase boundaries for transitions to such phases might be quite different from those gauged from linear spin wave theory.
 Finally, our evaluations of the possible parameter regions to probe magnon decay can be extended to give detailed accounts of the channel resolved decay surfaces or the quantitative effect on scattering cross-sections.
-Having established the neccesity to take spin wave interactions into account, these more extensive analyses are among the logical next steps for this phase of the pyrochlore lattice.
+Having established the necessity to take spin wave interactions into account, these more extensive analyses are among the logical next steps for this phase of the pyrochlore lattice.

-\acknowledgments V.R.C acknowledges funding from the Department of Atomic Energy, India under the project number RIN 4001-SPS.